 It was at this point that the doctor graciously offered to let me pull the questions up on his tablet.
 Crisis one averted!

 Thankfully, I had my DSLR Nikon in the room.
 It’s not a fancy voice recorder, but it records sound and I was desperate.
 Sure, it only records in 20 minute intervals, so I had to save and restart the record every couple of questions.
 But crisis number two?
 Averted.

 After a rough start, Dr. O was phenomenal–passionate about his work and engaging when talking about it.
 The interview was mostly centered on his perspective and involvement in the creation of Save the Mothers.
-And did I mention he was so very gracious with me?

 After I snapped a few photos, Dr. O left for home and I was left laughing at my desk.
 Laughing because I was so incredibly relieved the interview survived at all.
-Laughing because I was seriously pleased with the information I gathered.
+Laughing because I was genuinely pleased with the information I gathered.
 And laughing because it is those moments that the work is real.
 Really challenging.
 Really rewarding.
 Really funny.